giusepe/giusepe.github.io/_posts/2019-08-02-using-fastlane-with-ms-devops-and-xamarin.markdown

           signingProvisioningProfileID: 'match AdHoc com.companyname.projectName'
 ```

-I looked into the `*iOS.csproj` and looked at how it was after the fastlane configurations and copied here.
+I looked into the `*iOS.csproj` and looked at how it was after the Fastlane configurations and copied here.
 This snippet is set for an AdHoc build, if I wanted to do an App Store one all I need to change is `signingProvisioningProfileID: 'match AppStore com.companyname.projectName'`

 Well, we are all set here... just commit, push and cross fingers :)